 Annex C: Use cases (Informative)

+Use Case: Using standard data model to discover, access and interpret relationships between complex hydrological data sets exposed as Web Services.

+Use Case: Publish ontologies to describe spatial data products and the relationships between them.

-se case: Software development needs international data structures for hydrologic information.
+Use case: Software development needs international data structures for hydrologic information. profile to handle the exchange river network information (“stream, waterbody, catchment data products”).

 Annex D: Mapping of information models to HY_Features concepts (Informative)

 The SWG needs to show that the conceptual model has been adequately tested.
 We plan to do that through visual (map) examples, corresponding UML examples, and annotations that describe how various specific datasets map to the examples.
 Annex will be formal UML mappings for reference from the documents.

+In terms of testing the model, we then went through and looked at some data products, and also the core requirements of the NFIE, and how these "mapped" to the model - we will now complete this with a set of diagrams, where we create "cartoon" examples of real world hydrology, then annotate this with both the existing data products and the HY_Features terms.
+This is a human friendly mapping, which addresses the work items to develop informative resources and mappings.
+We will also provide an informative annex of these mapping expressed in UML - using the idiom which we know can be compiled to an OWL form - but given that the UML for the data products is non-normative, and the mapping idiom is also ad-hoc, these are simply informative things.

+(email rob2scott)

 D.1 Requirements for mapping concepts